simongregersen/thyultra/content.en/about.md

 {{< hint info >}}

 **Bus transport** to the start area is included in the registration fee but it is **not** mandatory.
-When signing up for the race, it is also possible to sign up for the bus.
+When signing up for the race, you can indicate whether you would like to sign up for the bus.
 Your registration can be changed until a week before the race.

 {{< /hint >}}